What is double vision?

 Double vision may be caused by conditions including:

-- Refractive error, such as myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (irregularly shaped cornea)
+- Severe refractive error, such as myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (irregularly shaped cornea)

 Serious or life-threatening causes of double vision